dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ## General
 1. **Name UI elements sensibly** </br>
 Just like objects in the scene, UI elements should be **named sensibly** with an indicator of the element type.</br>
-Every separate UI entity (for ex.
-Health Bar, Ammo counter, Stamina Bar) should be organized inside using an empty gameObject, with a consistent name, for instance, “Content”.
+Every separate UI entity (e.g. Health Bar, Ammo counter, Stamina Bar) should be organized inside an empty gameObject, with a consistent name, “Content” for instance.

 2. **Stick to it** </br>
 Stick to whatever naming format you chose internally and follow it across all projects.